pajlads/DinkPlugin/README.md

 `%LOOT%` will be replaced with a list of the loot and value of said loot

 `%SOURCE%` will be replace with the source that dropped or gave the loot

+#### Slayer:
+`%TASK%` will be replaced with the task that you have completed.
+E.g. `50 monkeys`

+`%TASKCOUNT%` will be replaced with the number of tasks that you have completed.

+`%POINTS%` will be replaced with the number of points you obtained from the task

 All of these are optional and can be omitted from the message if desired.